API Testing Approaches and Tools: Postman, Rest Assured, JMeter, and more

 A basic concept in automated testing is a test pyramid.
 It demonstrates how to tackle automated testing for a project: what parts to test first as they form the base of the pyramid, and what to leave for the final stages – the pyramid’s tip.

-Following the pattern of the testing pyramid, first is the unit test layer – code testing often performed by developers while writing it.
+Following the pattern of the testing pyramid, the first is the unit test layer – code testing often performed by developers while writing it.
 Then comes the server layer where API testing belongs.
 Later, when the front end is finished, UI testing takes place.

 Three layers of the test automation pyramid